zeldaret/oot/docs/Music Macro Language.md

 ##### Sequence Registers

-Certain commands support loading or storing values and utilize a register associated to the sequence for this task.
+Certain instructions support loading or storing values and utilize a register associated to the sequence for this task.
 For documentation purposes, this is referred to as the `$V` register.
-This register is one byte in size; most commands treat it as a signed value.
+This register is one byte in size; most instructions treat it as a signed value.

 ##### IO Ports

 Each sequence player contains 8 IO ports that are one byte in size each.
 These ports can be used to communicate state information between other parts of the game engine, or across different parts of the sequence.
 For example, a sequence script could use an IO port that, when set to a certain value, changes what instrument is used.

-##### Metacommands
+##### Metainstructions

 **.sequence** *label name*

-**Description:** Defines a label for the following subsection of sequence commands.
+**Description:** Defines a label for the following subsection of sequence instructions.
 Note that it is considered an error if a sequence label is proceeded with anything that is not a sequence command.

 **Example:**
 ```